• Summer hours for in-person registration are Monday-Thursday from 8:30 a.m. – 6 p.m. Register online 24/7.

 Logging In After MFA

-Each time you log into a service or page that requires MFA, you will be prompted to utilize the MFA option you configured above.
+Each time you log in to a service or page that requires MFA, you will be prompted to utilize the MFA option you configured above.
 You will be prompted to enter the code from the Microsoft Authenticator app, text message or phone call.

 Verify Your Identity Screen